 Carbs5% to 10%

-This isn’t one-size-fits-all.
+This isn't one-size-fits-all.
 You may need to adjust based on your body, activity level, or goals (like fat loss vs. muscle gain).
+If you're still deciding how strict to go, our guide to keto vs. low-carb breaks down the differences.

 Why Macros Matter on Keto